exposit/pythia-oracle/HELP.md

 > *[Chaos 11] Yes, and, but*<br>
 >__*Yes, and*__ *blind-folded,* __*but*__ *not gagged.*

-"Plot Move" chooses a potential GM-style move.
-Use to emulate a GM's actions or plot movement.

->*[Plot Move] Add or remove an NPC from the current scene or area.*

 __*Resolution Clarifier*__

 Press the number corresponding to the dice you're about to throw, then roll as normal.
 Each qualifier result corresponds to one of the thrown dice, in order, left to right.
 If the roll succeeds, the higher of the two dice indicates why; if the roll fails, the lower of the two dice indicates why.